General College Regulations

-Students who are granted permission to return early may be charged a fee of $60 per day; this includes the cost of room and board.
+Students who are granted permission to return early will be charged a fee of $60 per day.
 Charges will be posted to the student’s account.

 Students returning early to campus due to a College request, such as athletic practice or training, do not need to contact the Office of Residential Life as College staff has made the necessary arrangements.
 These students arriving early will not be assessed the $60 per day fee.

 Any violation of College policy during the early arrival period will subject the student to immediate removal from College housing until the start of the semester with forfeiture of the early arrival fee.

 Firearms, Ammunition, Fireworks, and Chemicals

 It is a violation of Lebanon Valley College regulations to possess, transport, or use dangerous weapons, instruments, or substances on the College campus or on property owned, leased, or